alejandronanez/data-funsies/README.md

 ```

 ### The dataset
 The POC doesn't get the dataset from any API, instead, it consumes a static file located in [/src/rawData/bestsellers.ts](https://github.com/alejandronanez/data-funsies/blob/e09e813c6b5a613dae99410882cc06990bba8ee9/src/rawData/bestsellers.ts).
-The reason for it to be a TypeScript file, and not a `.json` file is because that's the easiest way to know if some of the data is bad formatted / corrupted.
+The reason for it to be a TypeScript file, and not a `.json` file is because that's the easiest way to know if some data is bad formatted / corrupted.
 It's easy to check this out with this line:

 ```typescript
 import { BestSeller } from 'types/types';